 What is the application deadline?

 The application deadline varies from year to year.
-Usually the program is announced in early April and the deadline is in early June.
+Usually, the program is announced in early April and the deadline is in early June.
 The deadline of October 1, mentioned on the program website, is for the Embassy to submit the nominations of selected candidates to Washington DC for final review and candidates’ approval.

 At the start of the application there is a question on contacting the U.S. Embassy.
-Whom we should contact?
+Whom should we contact?